 What To Shop For: When buying whole nuts, choose raw with the skin on or roasted.
 Avoid those that have been processed in any way to remove the skin, salted or enhanced with flavourings.
 When choosing a nut butter, be sure to look for simple ingredients —just the nut or seed and salt (optional).
 Avoid any and all nut or seed butters that contain added sugar, thickeners or palm oil.

-One Last Things, Before You Go...
+One Last Thing, Before You Go...

-Emma Lisa, Nutritionist & Personal Trainer
+Emma Lisa, Nutritionist & Women's Practitioner

-Emma Lisa is a Nutritionist & Women's Health Practitioner with a Certificate III + IV in Fitness and Personal Training from Sydney, Australia.
-She is a published cookbook author, passionate lifestyle blogger, and advocate for women's health and anti-diet culture.
+Emma Lisa is a Nutritionist & Women's Health Practitioner with over 14+ years experience in wholefood nutrition, meal planning and health coaching.
+She is a published cookbook author, passionate food recipe creator and lifestyle blogger, and an advocate for women's health and anti-diet culture.
 When she's not in clinic, Emma is mum to five kids, in her test kitchen and a wellness digital creator.
+She lives in Sydney, Australia.

 Healthy + happiness,